WindowsVista42/Three-Hits/README.md

 The main game can be found in [src/](src/) and was built with C, and the level compactor can be found in [level_compactor/](level_compactor/) and was built with C++.

+A build of the game can be found in [final/](final/).
+If the game initially doesn't run, try running the oalinst.exe file in the bin folder.

 ## Project Overview
 **Custom things made:**
 - Forward renderer using Vulkan